carter-csyu/study/javascript/README.md

 ## 6.9.
 Class inheritance, super`

-- Any expression is allowed after `extends`

 Classes provide `"super"` keyword for that.

 - `super.method(...)` to call a parent method.
 - `super(...)` to call a parent constructor (inside our constructor only).

+**Summary**

+- Any expression is allowed after `extends`
-- `Symbol.specis` - built-int methods will use this as the constructor
+- `Symbol.specis` - built-in methods will use this as the constructor

 ## 6.10.
 Class checking: "instanceof"

-The `instanceof` operator allows to check whether ans object belongs to a certain class.
+The `instanceof` operator allows to check whether an object belongs to a certain class.
 It also takes inheritance into account.

 Such a check may be necessary in many cases, here we'll use it for building a *polymorphic* function, the one that treats arguments differently depending on their type.

-The syntax is:

-`obj instanceof Class`
+The syntax is: `obj instanceof Class`

 It returns `true` if `obj` belongs to the `Class` (or a class inheriting from it).